gjn/gjn.github.io/_ws/contents/articles/the-beginning/index.md

 earlier under the assumptions that pingdom was, in fact, reporting downtimes correctly.
 PingDom didn't report false incidents.
 If anything, it reported not enough true incidents.
 But this was the result of how we set up our PingDom checks.
-A few services are checked very minute, most every 5 minutes only.
+A few services are checked every minute, most every 5 minutes only.
 With the mini downtimes caused by Varnish, PingDom was simply lucky to hit such an event.

 ## Trust is good, control is better

 If you happen to mistrust one of your tools or some piece of software, test it heavily.
 Use alternative to test your tools.
-Ceate custom tests to validate your tools.
+Create custom tests to validate your tools.
 Do anything to confirm either your mistrust or the tool.
-The worst you can do is remainng in a state of insecurity  Get out of it.
+The worst you can do is remaining in a state of insecurity.
+Get out of it.

 ## How organisation impacts your work